tanmoyhalder/life-insurance-use-case/documents/working_steps.md

 I have used pipenv package which is a nice python package manager tool.
 To install, go to your project folder (in a terminal or directly in VS Code open a terminal).
 Run the command `pip install pipenv`

 Next: Navigate to the project root folder and run `pipenv shell` to create a virtual environment.
 This will also cerate a Pipfile in your root directory.
 To check the virtual environment run `pipenv --venv`.
 This is like any other virtual environment.

 ### Step 3 - Install libraries

 Run `pipenv install pandas numpy scikit-learn matplotlib seaborn mlflow xgboost prefect hyperopt feature-engine joblib jupyter prefect`.
 This will also create a Pipfile.lock file with more details about the packages and their versions

 Next: run `piipenv install pytest --dev` for installing pytest only for development purpose

+***NOTE*** : If you find diffculties with pipenv, please use a conda environment

 ### Step 4 - Initialize a empty git repository in your root folder and make a first push